SJSUFall2019-CMPE272/ProjectGroup-23/README.md

 # Smart Meter
 Optimising Load Scheduling using nature inspired Particle Swarm Optimization with application hosted on ***IBM Cloud integrated with IBM Watson Assistant Chatbot.
-Demo URL: http://184.172.234.236:31842/***
+The Demo URL for the project deployed on Kubernetes Service of IBM Cloud is: http://184.172.234.236:31842/***

 # Abstract